system76/tech-docs/src/models/thelio-astra-a1-n1/ubuntu-20.04.md

 - It's recommended to fill all 8 memory channels for maximum CPU performance.
 - When using Ampere Altra (non-Max) CPUs, the top two PCIe x16 slots (closest to the CPU) will run at x8 speeds.
 Place x16 devices into the bottom two slots for optimal performance.
 - Install all required hardware, including GPUs and WiFi cards, before installing the OS.
-- The system firmware version must be `3.02` in order to support early boot output on NVIDIA GPUs.
+- The system firmware version must be `3.02` or above in order to support early boot output on NVIDIA GPUs.
 - There is a jumper labeled `BMC disable` that can bypass the requirement that the BMC boots before the power button is functional.
     - Because the BMC may be necessary to complete the initial setup, use of this jumper is not recommended until initial setup is complete.
     - Bridging the second and third pins disables the BMC.
 The default behavior (enabling the BMC) is the same as if the first and second pins are bridged.